Hayder2007/Hayder2007/README.md

-- 👋 Hi, I’m @Hayder2007
-- 👀 I’m interested in Frontend Web Development
-- 🌱 I’m currently learning in Udemy
-- 💞️ I’m looking to collaborate on GitHub
+- 👋 Hi, I’m Hayder A versatile professional bridging technology and business, delivering high-impact solutions through code, strategic insight, and market expertise.
+Turning complex ideas into scalable reality and consistent profit.

-- 📫 you can reach me on abubekersadik2020@gmail.com
+📫 you can reach me on haydersadik2007@gmail.com

 <!---
 Hayder2007/Hayder2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.